Tick Prevention and Extermination in Danbury & Stamford

 - Remove leaf litter.

 - Clear tall grasses and brush around homes and at the edge of lawns.

 - Place a 3-ft wide barrier of wood chips or gravel between lawns and wooded areas to restrict tick migration into recreational areas.

 - Stack wood neatly and in a dry area (discourages rodents).

 - Keep playground equipment, decks, and patios away from yard edges and trees.

 - Discourage unwelcome animals (such as deer, raccoons, and stray dogs) from entering your yard by constructing fences.

 - Remove old furniture, mattresses, or trash from the yard that may give ticks a place to hide.

 Tick extermination and removal contractor in Connecticut

 Don't risk having ticks on your property.
 Connecticut Pest Elimination, Inc can help you control or eliminate tick populations on your property and keep it safe.
-Give us a call at 1-844-882-0554 or contact us online to schedule your free estimate in Stratford, Fairfield, Greenwich, West Hartford, Hamden, Meriden, Orange or learn about our other pest removal services!
+Give us a call at 1-844-882-0554 or contact us online to schedule your free estimate in Stratford, Fairfield, Greenwich, West Hartford, Hamden, Meriden, Orange, and close by or learn about our other pest removal services!